 The Constitution of the Independent State of Papua New Guinea provides the overarching legal framework that subsequent legislations are developed accordingly for respective sectors.
 Within the ICT sector, certain laws have been recently developed and updated to address new developments, emerging trends, practices and challenges.
-Apart from the National Information and Communication Technology Act 2009, the Digital Government Act 2022 is the most recent legislation pertaining to the emerging trends in digital transformation.
-However, the media sector, that has played asignificant part in uniting the diverse tribes in Papua New Guinea to a nationhood, lacks clear policy direction with linkages to the national development agenda.
-Hence, the National Media Development Policy seeks tolink media's role to national development agenda and equally important, inform and update existing legislations par with evolving changes in the mediasector.
+Apart from the National Information and Communication Technology Act 2009, the Digital Government Act 2022 is the most recent legislation pertaining to the emergingtrends in digital transformation.
+The media sector, which has played asignificant role in uniting the diverse tribes in Papua New Guinea to a nationhood, lacks clear policy direction with linkages to the national development agenda.
+Hence, the National Media Development Policy seeks to link media's role to national development agenda and equally important, inform and update existing legislations par with evolving changes in the mediasector.